-Bengali Immigrant Claims Attorney Failed to Properly Represent Her at Real Estate Closing by Neglecting to Provide Bengali Interpreter.
+Bengali Immigrant Claims Attorney Neglected to Provide Bengali Interpreter.

 Bengali-Speaking Plaintiff’s Background

 The plaintiff is an “unsophisticated factory worker Bengali immigrant” who does not speak, read, or write English.
 In 2011 the plaintiff and her husband began experiencing financial difficulties and were referred to an individual acting as an agent of a law firm (“agent”) to assist.
 The agent charged the plaintiff $15,000 to act as a “loan modification specialist.”
 The specialist allegedly guaranteed that he would obtain a significant reduction in the plaintiff’s mortgage payments and convinced her that she would only be able to obtain a loan modification if she defaulted on her home loan.

 In 2012, the plaintiff ceased paying her mortgage, and the bank filed a foreclosure action against her six months later.
 The agent promised that he and the defendant law office would “handle everything” and protect the plaintiff’s interest.
 The bank’s foreclosure action was dismissed, but the agent informed the plaintiff, without providing any supporting paperwork, that the bank had denied her request for a loan modification.
 The agent then instructed the plaintiff that she could still keep her home through a short sale to another individual, who would act as a “straw buyer, hold it temporarily for a fee, and then sell it back to her for a reduced price.
 The Bengali-speaking plaintiff claimed that she was “unsophisticated in real estate matters” and did not know that the actions recommended by the agent were illegal.